 Bio

-Adele Tomlin is a writer, Buddhist scholar-translator, poet, teacher and practitioner from the UK but mainly based in India and Asia.
-She has two postgraduate degrees in Tibetology (Hamburg University) and Philosophy (King’s College, London).
-Adele is the author-translator of two books on Tibetan Buddhist philosophy and practice, Tāranātha’s Commentary on the Heart Sūtra and Chariot That Transports to the Four Kāyas, with forewords by two leading Buddhist scholars, Prof. Matthew Kapstein and Dr. Cyrus Stearns.
-Since 2006, Adele has been studying Tibetan language and Buddhist Philosophy in India, Nepal and Europe and received teachings and empowerments from many great Tibetan Buddhist masters.
+Adele is the author-translator of two specialist books on Tibetan Buddhist philosophy and practice, Tāranātha’s Commentary on the Heart Sūtra and Chariot That Transports to the Four Kāyas, with forewords by two leading Buddhist scholars, Prof. Matthew Kapstein and Dr. Cyrus Stearns.

 She is the founder of the first female-directed and solely authored Dharma research and translations website, Dakinitranslations.com.
 Her work and Dharma talk was featured recently in Tricycle Buddhist Magazine.